Attribute Data: Tabular or textual data describing the geographic characteristics of features.

 Top-Down: Top-down social research tends to view individuals as products of the societies in which they live.
 Top-down management emphasizes authoritative decision-making at higher levels of governance.

-Volunteered Geographic Information: the harnessing of tools to create, assemble, and disseminate geographic data provided voluntarily by individuals.
+Volunteered Geographic Information (VGI): the harnessing of tools to create, assemble, and disseminate geographic data provided voluntarily by individuals.

 References (Great GIS basic terminology resources)